Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 In Tangerine, questions are identified by their variable name and answers by their assigned values.

-1. As such, in the screenshot above, we have told Tangerine to skip asking this question if the answer to our first question, “What class were you in last year?” was not “other.”
+1. As such, in the screenshot above, we have told Tangerine to skip asking this question if the answer to our first question, "What class were you in last year?" was not "other."

-2. Remember to set this question type to “open” so that your enumerators can freely enter text to capture information.
+2. Remember to set this question type to "open" so that your enumerators can freely enter text to capture information.

-3. Test out your skip logics to ensure that your enumerators are able to capture detailed information and to ensure that they are not being required to answer questions for which there may not be a response (e.g. forcing an open field response for “other” when this was not the answer selected from the first question).
+3. Test out your skip logics to ensure that your enumerators are able to capture detailed information and to ensure that they are not being required to answer questions for which there may not be a response (e.g. forcing an open field response for "other" when this was not the answer selected from the first question).

 ***Example Skip Logic commands***

-The following are examples of texts you could enter into the “Skip If” field for questions of the “Single” or “Multiple” type.
-For questions of the “Open” type, please see the section below on **Custom Validation**.
+The following are examples of texts you could enter into the "Skip If" field for questions of the "Single" or "Multiple" type.
+For questions of the "Open" type, please see the section below on **Custom Validation**.
-Note that you can enter more than one piece of logic for each question by using the “or” command to tie your question to more than one answer or more than one previous question.
-For each answer or question you want to incorporate into your skip logic, you will need to repeat the “ResultOf…” command in order to have Tangerine recognize your instruction.
+Note that you can enter more than one piece of logic for each question by using the "or" command to tie your question to more than one answer or more than one previous question.
+For each answer or question you want to incorporate into your skip logic, you will need to repeat the "ResultOf…" command in order to have Tangerine recognize your instruction.

 In the following examples, the ***variables*** are those inside the